Feeding a tiger at the Safari Zoological Park - Caney, Kansas

 The Safari Zoological Park is a private zoo, just east of Caney, Kansas, near the Oklahoma state line.
 Their hours can be a bit irregular and the zoo may not open during poor weather, so be sure to call and confirm before visiting.

 The Safari wildlife park began as a personal collection of animals.
 In time it grew and people kept contacting the owners to ask about seeing the animals.
 The owners decided to open to the public and let the visitors help with the cost of operation.
-That was 18 years ago and the Safari Zoo did fairly well until the past two years.
-Recently, the number of visitors has dropped 60% and they are considering moving to Bartlesville, OK.
+That was 22 years ago and the Safari Zoo did fairly well until the past six years.
+Recently, the number of visitors has dropped and park working to expand its offerings and bring in new revenue streams.

 The small zoo has primates, large cats of several species, bears, wolves, foxes, and tropical birds.
 A guide takes you though the park on a one hour tour.
 It was hot the day the zoo was visited, and the grizzly bear wouldn't come out, even though the guide tried coaching him with chocolate chip cookies (his favorite).